 XYO is not a company and does not have shares or shareholders: Another important thing to understand about your shares is that they are not shares of XYO.
-XYO was never an independent company – it was a division of XY.
+XYO was never an independent company – it's a division of XY Labs.

 While this was outlined during the 2018 sales, the high profile and promotion of XYO during this time has continued to generate misunderstanding.
 A lot of people believe that they have shares in XYO.
 But there is no such thing and never was – by law, there can't be.
 There is no one who has equity in XYO.

-If you check the documentation for your shares, you'll find that they say that your shares are either of XY - The Findables Company (which was the company's old name) or XY - The Persistent Company, which were the old names for XY Labs, and in fact this was a condition that everyone had to accept before their equity purchases.
+If you check the documentation for your shares, you'll find that they say that your shares are either of XY - The Findables Company or XY - The Persistent Company, which were the old names for XY Labs, and in fact this was a condition that everyone had to accept before their equity purchases.

 If you have any additional questions or concerns, please let us know by clicking Submit a Request at the top of the page.